Steliana Nistor: Personal life

-Early gymnastic career
+Youth and junior career

-Steliana began gymnastics at the age of five, at the gymnastics club CSS Sibiu under the training of the former Olympic champion Mihaela Stănuleţ and of the coach Raluca Bugner (since 1998).
-In 1998 she placed first with the team at an international competition in France.
-In 2001, she won the all-around title, gold on bars and beam and bronze on floor at the Romanian junior championships in her age category.
+Steliana began gymnastics at the age of five, at the gymnastics club CSS Sibiu, coached by former Olympic champion Mihaela Stănuleţ, and Raluca Bugner (since 1998).

+In 1998, she placed first in the team event at the Gala International de gymnastique de Thorigne, an invitational friendly held in Thorigné-Fouillard, France.
+In 2001, Steliana Nistor competed in the Romanian championships, where she won the junior all-around title, gold on uneven bars and balance beam, and bronze on the floor exercise.

-These successes allowed her to join the national junior gymnastic team in 2002.
-As a national junior she medaled in several international and national competitions.
-The 2004 European Junior Championships Amsterdam was an especially successful meet for Steliana.
-She won gold in the all around and floor final events and silver in the team and vault finals.
-Her all around score was the highest score of all the gymnasts, including the senior ones.
+She joined the junior Romanian national team in 2002.
+In 2004, she won the junior all-around title again at the Romanian Championships.
+At the 2004 European Junior Championships in Amsterdam, Netherlands, she won gold in the all-around with a score of 37.587, ahead of Italian gymnast Vanessa Ferrari.
+She also won gold on floor and silver on vault and in the team event.
+Her final competition as a junior was at the Chunichi Cup in Nagoya, Japan, where she won gold in the all-around.